henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/2-rules/1-introduction-to-rules/content.md

 # Rules

-Now that we know how to configure UnoCSS we can create our own **rules**.
+Now that we know how to configure UnoCSS we can create our own rules.
 Rules define utility classes and the resulting CSS.
-UnoCSS has many built-in rules inside **presetUno** but also allows for easily adding custom rules.
+UnoCSS has many built-in rules inside presetUno but also allows for easily adding custom rules.

 Rules are created using the `rules` array inside `uno.config.js`.